 You will have a personal attendant of the same sex to wash and vigorously exfoliate your skin with a cloth known as the kese.
 This cleansing ritual is then often followed by a deep pressure massage.

 Be prepared for glowing skin and gooey muscles afterward.

 One of the best places for a Turkish bath is Cağaloğlu Hamamı, which has been in operation in Istanbul since 1741!
 You can reserve ahead of time.
 Book the Ottoman Luxury Service for the ultimate experience.

-65- Witness the Northern Lights with Furry Friends in Norway
+65- See the Northern Lights with Furry Friends

 Shutterstock Photo: The northern lights